Category Archives: Drug Crime

 Young people selling fentanyl in Tarrant County are the “little guys” taking the fall for drug manufacturers and drug trafficking rings in Mexico and China.
 These Texas teens face the consequences while drug cartels make millions of dollars trafficking in deadly pills.

 Everyone accused of a crime deserves a strong defense.
-If your teen has been arrested for selling drugs, possession of fentanyl, or giving fentanyl to a friend (drug distribution), talk with a Fort Worth juvenile defense lawyer at Lee and Wood, LP.
+If your teen has been arrested for selling drugs, possession of fentanyl, or giving fentanyl to a friend (drug distribution), talk with a Fort Worth juvenile defense lawyer at LEE AND WOOD, GP.
 Call 817-678-6771 or contact us online